Skip to main content

 The couple that sleighs together stays together!

-A short 20 minute walk from the fishing village will find you at the Red Dunes.
+A short 20-minute walk from the fishing village will find you at the Red Dunes.
 And why you might ask would you want to go to the red dunes?
-Well, apart from looking like a scene from star wars, people come here to sleigh down the steep sand hills.
+Well, apart from looking like a scene from Star Wars, people come here to sleigh down the steep sand hills.

 We brought our sleeping bags with us thinking that we could use them. *SPOILER ALERT* It didn’t work.
 If you can get your hands on some cardboard or plastic sheeting that would work best, although if you want you can rent a “sleigh” from one of the numerous local women that patrol the dunes for about 20,000 VND (€0.75).